 - About 96% of intersection collisions occurred in urban areas from 2012-2016.
 However, over half (about 53%) of fatal intersection collisions during the same time occurred in rural intersections.

-- About 86 per cent of all collisions in Alberta involve driver error.
-In Alberta, three of the top five most frequently identified improper driver actions in casualty collisions occur at intersections: improper left turns, committing a stop sign violation, and disobeying a traffic signal (2016).
+- Over 85% all collisions involve a driver error.
+Three of the top five driver errors identified in casualty collisions occur at intersections: improper left turns, stop sign violations, and disobeying a traffic signal.

 Safety tips for drivers: